TadaHrd/arsenal-of-encosure-schemes-AES/lorem ipsum encosure scheme/readme.md

 | 0   | lowercase |
 | 1   | uppercase |

-To turn a byte into an LES byte:
+To turn a byte into an LiES byte:
 1. Get the next 8 characters of lorem ipsum (spaces and periods don't count).
 2. Set each character's case depending on the bit value (shown above).

-For example, to turn `A` into LES:
+For example, to turn `A` into LiES:
 1. Get 8 characters of lorem ipsum: `lorem ips`
 2. Turn `A` into binary: `01000001`
 3. Set the characters' cases: `01000 001` -> `lOrem ipS`